What Is a Travel Nurse?

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (855) 830-2713.

+If you enjoy exploring new work settings and geographic locations, becoming a travel nurse might be for you.
+Travel nurses relocate to different healthcare facilities to fulfill short-term work assignments.
+What is a travel nurse’s reason for traveling?
 Like any workplace, hospitals sometimes experience staffing shortages.
-Whether due to parental leave, staff turnover, or a significant influx of patients, inadequate nursing staff can increase the risk of poor patient outcomes.
+Whether due to parental leave, staff turnover, or a significant influx of patients, inadequate nursing staff can increase the risk of unsatisfactory patient outcomes and nurse burnout.
 Hospitals address short-term staffing shortages by turning to travel nurses.

 What Do Travel Nurses Do?